-How to setup the Edge Gateway SSL VPN-Plus on Performance Cloud VMware
+How to setup the Edge Gateway SSL VPN-Plus on Performance Cloud powered by VMware

 - Add a SSL VPN-Plus IP Pool